AiGaA/Jigsaw-game/README.md

 - [Deployment](https://github.com/AiGaA/Jigsaw-puzzle-game#deployment)
 - [Credits](https://github.com/AiGaA/Jigsaw-puzzle-game#credits)

+## About
+Jigsaw Puzzle Game is fun and interactive site for kids and grownups where you can enjoy solving fun and colourful puzzles.

+### Site Purpose
+Playing puzzles can be very beneficial to kids and as well as adults.
+Playing puzzle games can be great fun, it sharpens your mind, develop memory skills, as well as an abiliy to plan, test ideas and solve problems.

+### Target Audience
+This site is developed for anyone and any age group who enjoys games, puzzles, or just like to have fun.

+### Goals
+This site is goals are bringing some positivity and to create fun environtment for its users.

 ## Design
 ### Wireframes
 For this project I have used Balsamiq tool to create layout and design for the game.